 What is a Gratitude Journal?

 A gratitude journal helps us all to focus on the positive things in our lives.
-By focusing on what we are thankful for, it should help us to have a move positive outlook on life.
-Some people use it as part of a regular journal and each day write down all they are thankful for.
-Others may just write down what they are thankful for when they have a reason to think of those things they are grateful for.
-But however, you decide to use your journal, it can be a powerful tool for you to reflect upon and think about your blessings in life.
+Focusing on what we are thankful for should help us to have a more positive outlook on life.
+Some people use it as part of a regular journal and write down all they are thankful for each day.
+Others may just write down what they are thankful for when they have a reason to think of those things they are grateful.
+But however you decide to use your journal, it can be a powerful tool to reflect upon and think about your blessings.

 Why start a Gratitude Journal?

-One Christmas I was really feeling sorry for myself.
+One Christmas, I was feeling sorry for myself.
 I was miserable.
-I thought to myself that life was not fair that was single and all alone in life.
-Sometimes when you feel lonely you can feel it even more during the holidays.
+I thought that life was not fair I was single and all alone in life.
+Sometimes when you feel lonely, you can feel it even more during the holidays.

 I wrote an email to a dear friend and told her how I was feeling and how miserable I felt.
 I thought that maybe she would commiserate with me and agree with me.
 But instead, to my surprise, she wrote back and said: “Why don’t you start a gratitude journal?”

-Eventually, I decided I would try her suggestion and I got out a notebook and started to write down all the things I was thankful for.
-The more I started to write, the more I began to remember things I was thankful for – and the more I wrote down my blessings and things I was thankful for, the more positive I became.
+Eventually, I decided I would try her suggestion, and I got out a notebook and started to write down all the things I was thankful for.
+The more I started to write, the more I began to remember things I was thankful for – and the more I wrote down my blessings and thankful for, the more positive I became.

 So why write a Gratitude Journal?
-By writing a Gratitude journal, it will help you to feel more positive about your life.
-It will also help to wipe away a lot of hurt, anger, loneliness, disappointment or grief – because as you start to focus on your many blessings, your life will become more positive.
+Writing a Gratitude journal, it will help you to feel more positive about your life.
+It will also help to wipe away a lot of hurt, anger, loneliness, disappointment or grief – because as you focus on your many blessings, your life will become more positive.

 What do you need to start a gratitude journal?

-Though there are journals that you can buy, you can also just start with a notebook, and a pen to start writing in your journal.
+Though there are journals you can buy, you can start with a notebook and a pen to start writing in your journal.
 If you prefer to write everything online, you can also start an online version.
 What is more important is not WHAT notebook you use or HOW you decide to write in a gratitude journal, but that you START to write one.
-A gratitude journal will help you to focus on the positive things you have in your life and not the negative things.
-That in itself is a very powerful tool.
+A gratitude journal will help you focus on the positive things you have in your life, not the negative ones.
+That in itself is a potent tool.

-Note: names used for the women in this blog are not their actual names and the location of the village in Vietnam is not mentioned to respect their privacy.
+Note: names used for the women in this blog are not their actual names, and the village’s location in Vietnam is not mentioned to respect their privacy.